Below you will find my answers to FREQUENTLY ASKED QUESTIONS.

 How long do I have to pay you the entire amount?

-You have until 4 months from the date you pay the initial $300.
+You have until 4 months from the date you pay the initial $500.
 Because I do these cases on a low flat fee, I lose money if they hang out in my office for, say, a year, so I must give a deadline.
 In some cases, I may be willing to work with you for certain reasons and extend that time.
-However, in most instances, I ask that the balance be paid off in full within 4 months; otherwise, you forfeit what you paid to me and I do no further work on the case after that 4-month period.
+However, in most instances, I ask that the balance be paid off in full within 4 months; otherwise, you forfeit what you paid to me and I do no further work on the case after that 4-month period, except that I will refund any funds you have paid over $800 as I would not consider those earned as I had not paid the court filing fee and had not gone to the bankruptcy Court hearing.

-What happens to money I give you other than the filing fee?
+What happens to money I give you other than the filing fee and other costs?

 I want to do the bankruptcy myself.
 Will you give me the forms?

 No. I am an attorney operating a law office seeking to represent you, not some unlicensed person seeking to make money in the legal arena from people who wish to try to do their own bankruptcies.
 Fortunately, I have a law license and a juris doctorate degree.
-Unfortunately, however, I incurred substantial student loans and worked through college and law school for more than 7 years to obtain this degree and this license.
+Unfortunately, however, I incurred substantial student loans, spent decades later paying them off, and worked through college and law school for more than 7 years to obtain this degree and this license.
 Like most of you, I have bills to pay; unlike you, I cannot get out of paying them by filing bankruptcy.

 I am not in Oklahoma.
 Can you represent me?